Frequently Asked Questions

 If you pay your entry fee with a check or money order, you may enclose a self-addressed stamped postcard along with your payment, and we will send that back to you once your payment arrives in our office.
 Your cancelled check will also serve as confirmation.

-Our deadlines are based on the date of submission; therefore, as long as your script is uploaded and your payment is either transmitted or postmarked by midnight on January 17, the Early Entry fee will apply.
-If your script and/or payment are submitted after January 17, the Regular, Late or Last Minute Entry fee will apply, depending upon the date of submission.
+Our deadlines are based on the date of submission; therefore, as long as your script is uploaded and your payment is either paid online or postmarked by midnight on January 15, the Early Entry fee will apply.
+If your script and/or payment are submitted after January 15, the Regular, Late or Last Minute Entry fee will apply, depending upon the date of submission.

-All entries must be uploaded and either paid for online or postmarked before the Final Deadline in order to be eligible for this year’s contest.
+All entries must be uploaded and either paid for online or postmarked by the Final Deadline in order to be eligible for this year’s contest.

 Please make sure you proofread your script very carefully before you submit it!
 Our Administrators and Judges are all paid professionals, and it takes a great deal of time to record your entries and to distribute, read, and evaluate your scripts, so once you’ve submitted your entry we cannot accept any rewrites, revisions, or corrected pages under any circumstances.

 If you wish to submit a new draft of your screenplay, you may enter it as a brand new submission and pay the additional entry fee; however, unless you’ve made extensive and substantial revisions to your script, we do not encourage this.